Tontonjo/smart-tab-mute-firefox-extension/README.md

 grunt --reload-extension
 ```

-Open [chrome://extensions/](chrome://extensions/) and point the installation of an unpacked extension to the ./build folder
+Open [about:debugging](about:debugging#/setup), select this firfox and load a temporary add-on